hungdojan/FIT_CTF/README.md

 ```

 ## Modules
 By default, the server consists of only a single `admin` server node which is an [*Universal Base Image*](https://catalog.redhat.com/software/containers/ubi8/ubi/5c359854d70cc534b3a3784e?architecture=amd64&image=65cad35e0dac818fbda7a79c) provided by Red Hat.
-The version of this base image can be updated in the future version of the tool.
+The version of the base image will be updated in the future version of this tool.

 The tool supports creating and deploying new server nodes and login node instances.
 Run following commands to create a server or login node, resp.:
 ```sh